zkoss/zkessentials-book/navigation_and_template/README.md

 ## 3. Apply the Template

-Then we can apply the template with `<apply>`, which is a *shadow component* introduced in ZK 8, and its name like:
+Then we can apply the template with `<apply>`, which is a *shadow component* introduced in ZK 8, and specify a template's name like:

 ```xml
 <apply template="layout"/>